icl/portfolio_competitive_analysis/GITHUB.markdown

 	```

 **When grading assignments we will pull the last commit you pushed before the due date for an assignment.**
 **Completing these steps does not complete your first assignment.
-Please see the course web site for the assignment specification**
+Please see the course web site for the assignment specification.**

 ###More Cool Stuff: